Coulombic antiferromagnet in spin-1/2 pyrochlores with dipole-octupole doublets

 \emph{Discussion.}---As the pyrochlore AF$^{\ast}$ state carries an antiferromagnetic order, there should exist a finite-temperature phase transition.
 The antiferromagnetic order occurs in the particle-hole channel of the spinons and does not carry any emergent gauge charge.
-Thus, the Ginzburg-Landau theory for such a transition is absent of the gauge degrees of freedom, and we expect this transition to be a conventional Ising transition in three dimensions.
+Thus, the Ginzburg-Landau theory for such a transition is absent of the gauge degrees of freedom, and we expect this transition to be a 3D Ising transition.
+As for the material relevance, we propose Nd$_2$Sn$_2$O$_7$ as a candidate for the pyrochlore AF$^{\ast}$ state.
 The magnetic transition~\cite{BLOTE1969549} in Nd$_2$Sn$_2$O$_7$ was found to be continuous~\cite{PhysRevB.92.144423}.
 It would be illuminating to examine the critical exponents at the transition.
-Below the ordering transition, Nd$_2$Sn$_2$O$_7$ shows an anomalously large $T^3$ specific heat, and Ref.~\onlinecite{PhysRevB.92.144423} expected a linearly dispersive mode with an excitation velocity ${v_{\text{ex}} = 55}$m/s.
-If our assertion of the pyrochlore AF$^{\ast}$ state for Nd$_2$Sn$_2$O$_7$ is right, this would be the first time measurement of the emergent gauge photon in a quantum many-body system, and $v_{\text{ex}}$ is nothing but the speed of emergent light.
-Moreover, it will be the first time to manifest the realization of emergent gauge structure from the microscopic systems without any gauge degree of freedom.
-To further confirm our assertion, we have suggested the inelastic neutron scattering measurement to directly detect the gauge photon as well as the continuum of the spinons and the electric monopoles.